imanghafoori1/laravel-middlewarize/README.md

 'cacher' => App\Middlewares\CacheMiddleware,
 ```

-Now it is ready to :
+Now it is ready to:

 ```php